DaveMielke/NBP/b2g/doc/UserInterface/Features/settings-speech.rst

   Setting               Default  Choices               Buttons
   --------------------  -------  --------------------  ---------------------
   Speech                On       Off, On
-  Echo Words            On       Off, On
-  Echo Characters       On       Off, On
-  Echo Deletions        On       Off, On
-  Echo Selection        On       Off, On
-  Speak Lines           On       Off, On
   Volume                10       0 - 10                Softer, Louder
   Rate                  0        -10 - 10              Slower, Faster
   Pitch                 0        -10 - 10              Lower, Higher